 • an enlarged liver

-Your doctor will take a medical and family history, complete a physical exam, and draw blood to determine if you have a vitamin deficiency.
+A doctor may take a medical and family history, complete a physical exam, and draw blood to determine if you have a vitamin deficiency.

 You may need supplements or another treatment, depending on the cause of your low vitamin levels.

-Tingling in the feet can be a side effect of some medications.
-The most common drugs that cause this sensation are those used to treat cancer (chemotherapy) and those used to treat HIV and AIDS.
+Tingling in the feet may be a side effect of some medications.
+The most common drugs that cause this sensation are chemotherapy treatments for cancer and medications for HIV and AIDS.

-If you’re taking a medication and experiencing tingling in your feet, speak with your doctor.
+Speak with a doctor if you’re taking a medication and experiencing tingling in your feet.
 They’ll be able to determine if the tingling is a side effect of your medication.
 They’ll also decide whether your dose needs to be changed.

 A pinched nerve in your back can cause tingling in your feet.
-Pinched nerves may be due to injury or swelling.
+Pinched nerves may be caused by injury, inflammation, and a herniated disc, among others.

 • pain